Travel Information Czech Republic

 • A German driving licence is sufficient

-• Vehicle registration document Part I must be carried (International Insurance Card recommended)
+• Vehicle registration certificate Part I must be carried (international insurance card recommended)

-You can find further details in our guide to traffic rules in the Czech Republic .
+Further details can be found in our guide to traffic regulations in the Czech Republic.

 Toll and Vignette

 In the Czech Republic, a digital vignette has been required for motorways and expressways since 2021.
-Adhesive vignettes have been abolished.
+Sticker vignettes have been abolished.

-The vignette requirement applies to vehicles up to 3.5 tonnes permissible gross weight (including motorhomes).
-Motorcycles, trikes and trailers are exempt.
+The vignette requirement applies to vehicles up to 3.5 tonnes GVW (including motorhomes).
+Motorcycles, trikes, and trailers are exempt.
 Vehicles over 3.5 tonnes require an on-board unit.

-Exceptions apply, among others, to parts of the D0, D1 and D5 as well as to rural roads.
+Exemptions apply, among others, to sections of the D0, D1, and D5 as well as to country roads.
 Electric and hydrogen vehicles are exempt.

 Charging and Refuelling

 The refuelling and charging network in the Czech Republic is well developed.
-Especially in cities and along motorways, you will find many petrol stations and EV charging points.
+Particularly in cities and along motorways, you will find numerous petrol stations and electric charging points.

 • Super Plus: Natural 98